smucclaw/eu-ai-act/act.md

     h.  the setting-up, implementation and maintenance of a post-market monitoring system, in accordance with Article 61;

-    i.  procedures related to the reporting of serious incidents and of malfunctioning in accordance with Article 62;
+    i.  procedures related to the reporting of serious incident in accordance with Article 62;

     j.  the handling of communication with national competent authorities, competent authorities, including sectoral ones, providing or supporting the access to data, notified bodies, other operators, customers or other interested parties;